Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypotrophy causes different.
-It can be a consequence of various exogenous and endogenous etiological factors, causing either insufficient supply of food to the body, or its insufficient assimilation.
-Among exogenous factors, the value of alimentary in both early and old age is still very high.
-In children of the first year of life, this may be due to the high prevalence of hypogalactia in mothers and food allergies in children, leading to a quantitative underfeeding.
-No less important role in the emergence of malnutrition is played by qualitative nutritional disorders: a deficiency of vitamins, a deficiency or excess of any food substance (protein, fat or carbohydrates).
-With increased protein load, protein utilization is reduced, nitrogenous products (amino acids, ammonia) accumulate in the body, acidosis occurs, which leads to the appearance of dystrophic changes in the brain tissue and parenchymal organs.
-Especially unfavorable is the excess protein on the background of a lack of carbohydrates.
-Unbalanced nutrition with excessive intake of easily digestible carbohydrates and protein deficiency also negatively affects the development of the child.
-Kvashiorkor - a special form of hypotrophy, developing in conditions of pronounced protein starvation with a moderate intake of carbohydrates and fats and a layering of the infectious process.
+Hypotrophy has different causes.
+It can be a consequence of various exogenous and endogenous etiological factors causing either insufficient food intake or insufficient absorption.
+Among the exogenous factors, alimentary factors are still of great importance both at an early and older age.
+In children of the first year of life, this may be due to the high prevalence of hypogalactia in mothers and food allergies in children, leading to quantitative underfeeding.
+No less important in the occurrence of hypotrophy are qualitative nutritional disorders: vitamin deficiency, deficiency or excess of any food substance (protein, fat or carbohydrates).
+With an increased protein load, protein utilization decreases, nitrogenous products (amino acids, ammonia) accumulate in the body, acidosis occurs, which leads to the appearance of dystrophic changes in brain tissue and parenchymatous organs.
+Excess protein against the background of a lack of carbohydrates is especially unfavorable.
+An unbalanced diet with an excess of easily digestible carbohydrates and a protein deficiency also has a negative impact on the child's development.
+Kwashiorkor is a special form of malnutrition that develops under conditions of severe protein starvation with moderate intake of carbohydrates and fats and the layering of an infectious process.

-Severe giportofia due to endogenous factors requiring timely and adequate correction of nutritional status.
-To the development of malnutrition often lead to acute and chronic infectious diseases.
+Severe hypotrophy due to endogenous factors requiring timely and adequate correction of nutritional status.
+Acute and chronic infectious diseases often lead to the development of hypotrophy.

 Causes of hypotrophy